FREE 5-Ingredient Recipe EBook

 Chris

-0Hi Chris, Yes the recipe will work the same as written.
-It will cook through faster, so be sure to check the internal temperature earlier than noted in the recipe.
+0Hi Chris, Yes, the recipe will work the same as written.
+It will cook through faster than bone-in, so check my cook times above for boneless.

 Jessi